 If you want further information/a different perspective on the events of the day, I published a story previously sourced from the News & Star

 (2) Dublin Evening Mail, Monday January 27, 1862

 (4) Waterford Mail, Monday January 27, 1862

 (11) Waterford Mirror and Tramore Visiter, January 30, 1862

 See also ‘Shipwreck of the Irish Coast’ Vol. 3 by Edward J. Bourke

 *According to John Power “A maritime history of Co Wexford” Vol I, (2011) p 66 what saved the Coningbeg lightship (Seagull) was the hard work of her master and crew, who deployed a standby anchor which fortunately held.
-A news report I read ststed she was back on her station by the Sunday.
+A news report I read stated she was back on her station by Sunday that same week.